 People who have come through the pandemic and all its inconveniences appreciate more than ever the value of comfortable spaces and time for relaxing.
 For P.O.
-REAL ESTATE, the basic characteristic of the real estate business has changed, and the company will transform the real estate business from one that provides office buildings to one that provides spaces and content
+REAL ESTATE, the basic characteristic of the real estate business has changed, and the company will transform the real estate business from one that provides office buildings to one that provides spaces and content integral to lifestyles.
+The New Aoyama Building, slated for completion in 2024, will showcase content tagged by the catchphrase "Art x Sensitivity Experience."
+With an incubation floor and a daycare area, this building will support the people of this community.

-Conceptual drawing of comple New Aoyama Building
+Conceptual drawing of completed New Aoyama Building